-Credits 16 (160 notional hours)
+Credits: 16 (160 nc otional hours)

+CESM Code: 030206 Examination: Examined within the department, moderated internally.
 Syllabus: The purpose of this module is to deepen the knowledge of interior construction principles through specification and documentation thereof, in order to apply legislation ensuring safety in all designed environments.